Tribe’s Commitment to GDPR

-General Data Protection Regulation (GDPR) is relatively new, and the most comprehensive data protection law for the residents of EU.
-It applies to any company that works with the personal data of EU residents; this essentially means every major company needs to adhere to this regulation (owing to the very nature of internet).
-So, any business that offers products or services in EU, and as a part of the business operation, collects and processes personal information, the law would would be applicable.
+General Data Protection Regulation (GDPR) is a relatively new, and the most comprehensive data protection law for the residents of the EU.
+It applies to any company that works with the personal data of EU residents; this essentially means every major company needs to adhere to this regulation (owing to the very nature of the internet).
+So, for any business that offers products or services in the EU, and as a part of the business operation, collects and processes personal information, the law would be applicable.

-Before we move to our efforts for GDPR compliance, let’s first understand our inherent approach towards security and privacy.
+Before we move to our efforts for GDPR compliance, let’s first understand our inherent approach toward security and privacy.

 Our commitment to privacy and security

-Our product has been built from the ground up with the guiding principles of ‘Privacy by Design’.
-We are confident of being market leader when it comes implementation of privacy and security in community software platforms.
-Our team, and external vendors from security and legal services have spent significant time auditing the platform’s security features.
+Our product has been built from the ground up with the guiding principles of ‘Privacy by Design‘.
+We are confident of being the market leader when it comes to the implementation of privacy and security in community software platforms.
+Our team and external vendors from security and legal services have spent significant time auditing the platform’s security features.